Jeff Hamilton (drummer)

 Jeff Hamilton (born August 4, 1953) is an American jazz drummer and co-leader of the Clayton-Hamilton Jazz Orchestra.
 A former member of the L.A.
 Four, Hamilton has played with jazz pianist Monty Alexander, bandleader Woody Herman, and singer Rosemary Clooney, and has worked extensively with singer Diana Krall.

 Early life

 Hamilton was born in Richmond, Indiana, United States,.
 From a young age he took piano lessons but was inspired at age five by Gene Krupa and then began drumming at the age of eight.
 At fifteen, he was invited to play with the Earlham College jazz ensemble.
 He later attended Indiana University while studying under the tutelage of John Von Ohlen.

 Music career

 Starting in 1975, he was a member of Monty Alexander's Trio, then Woody Herman's Orchestra from 1977 until 1978.
 He was a member of the L.A.
 Four, with whom he made six albums.
 He co-leads the Clayton-Hamilton Jazz Orchestra with Jeff Clayton and John Clayton.
-He also leads his own trio, with Jon Hamar on bass and Tamir Hendelman on piano.
+He also leads his own trio, with Jon Hamar on bass and Tadataka Unno on piano.